caiosba/slack-timezone-converter/README.md

 ![Screenshot](timezone.png?raw=true "Screenshot")

+## Usage

+Just invite the @bot to your channel.
+Then, any message that mentions @time and contains a time will be converted, for example: `Let's meet at 8am PDT please @time`.

+## Description

 Currently supports any format parsable by [ActiveSupport](http://api.rubyonrails.org/classes/ActiveSupport/TimeWithZone.html).

 Any time a time string is found in a message that mentions `@time`, the integration, running in a server, converts it to all timezones